EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 # Update instructions

 Note when new releases are available for mesmerize-core, run the following from within your virtual environment to update: `mamba update -c conda-forge mesmerize-core`.
-To update fastplotlib, use the following command (from within your activate virtual environment): `pip install git+https://github.com/kushalkolar/fastplotlib.git --upgrade`
+To update fastplotlib, use the following command (from within your activate virtual environment): `pip install --upgrade fastplotlib`